RaspberryPiFoundation/webdev-curriculum/en-GB/tell-a-story/index.md

 ---
 title: Tell a Story
-description: Learn how to create your own webpage to tell a story, joke or poem.
+description: Create a webpage to tell a story, joke or poem.
 layout: project
 notes: "Tell a Story - notes.md"
 new: true